Khdave02/MNIST-FashionMNIST-Image-Denoising-Autoencoder-Using-CNN/README.md

 |  Optimizer    | Adam Optimizer|

 ## Adding Noise
 * ```torch.randn``` is used to create a noisy tensor of the same size as the input.
-The amount of gausian noise can be changed by changing the multiplication factor.
+The amount of Gaussian noise can be changed by changing the multiplication factor.

  ![](https://i.imgur.com/xeT9wzT.png)